r5atom/Saturday-Datascience/results/README.md

 The models accuracy has changed dramatically (R^2 = ~0.7), but note that the original number of observations (~3000) has been restored.

 A confound of these kind of MLR models is that they do not handle co-linearity well.
 For instance we saw that _odometer reading_ and _age_ are highly correlated (fig. 5 and 6).
-So do the two observations about power (_power_ and _power2_).
 As a consequence of correlation coefficients could outweigh each other.